Explore the sustainability implications of installing solar power

 Thanks to how modern society functions, most of us are seeing our carbon footprints increase significantly.
 This is contributing to the greenhouse effect, which is in turn leading to rising temperatures and causing global climate change.

-In Wanaka, assuming normal amounts of sunshine, a 4.34kW solar PV system (14 x 310W panels) would produce around 5,730 kWh p/a.
-A house on average uses about 7,000 kWh of electricity according to Electricity New Zealand.
+In Wanaka, assuming normal amounts of sunshine, a 7.2kW solar PV system (16 x 450W panels) would produce around 9,200kWh over the year.
+To put this in perspective the average kiwi house uses about 7,100 kWh of electricity per year.

 The standard way of calculating this is by using the ‘average grid carbon intensity’.
 This is the average amount of CO2 emitted for each kWh of electricity produced from the grid – estimated at 110g CO2 as of August 2019 according to the Ministry of Environment.
 This figure irons out some big differences between coal power which emits a lot more carbon, and geothermal power which emits a lot less.